johngear/DSP/README.md

 ![Thumbnail of Slate](randall.png)

 ##  Functions:
-### Now I will give a brief description of each Matlab file that we developed!
+### Here is a brief description of each MATLAB file that we developed!

 To view complete code on Github, click [here](https://github.com/johngear/DSP)